-Dr. Armengol McCurdy (adjunct), graduated with a bachelor in communications from Virginia Tech; a master of exercise physiology from Florida State University; a master in physical therapy from the University of St. Augustine, Florida; and a doctor of physical therapy from ATSU.
-She is a Certified Clinical Instructor in 2011.
+Dr. Armengol McCurdy graduated with a bachelor in communications from Virginia Tech; a master of exercise physiology from Florida State University; a master in physical therapy from the University of St. Augustine, Florida; and a doctor of physical therapy from ATSU.
+Dr. Armengol McCurdy became a Pediatric Certified Specialist in 2009 and Certified Clinical Instructor in 2011.
 She is the founder of T.E.A.M.
 Kids, P.C., a pediatric therapy agency in Gilbert, Arizona which staffs a group of physical, speech/language, occupational, and music therapists providing therapy services in patients’ homes and in the community.
 Her special interests are in the area of early intervention and sports rehabilitation but she enjoys working with individuals of all disabilities across the lifespan.
 She is a past national presenter at the APTA Combined Sections Meeting (CSM) on the topic of ACL rehabilitation for the young athlete.
 Dr. Armengol McCurdy also authored a children’s book.
-She currently resides in Tampa, Florida where she continues her clinical work in the home health setting.
+She currently resides in Tampa, Florida where she currently works as Director of Physical Therapy for an outpatient private practice.

 Jennifer Beal, MEd, (adjunct), earned her associate of arts degree from Mesa Community College, a bachelors of science in psychology from Arizona State University and her master of education - educational leadership with a concentration in higher education from Northern Arizona University.
 She has worked for 16 years at various higher education institutions in a variety of student service and program management roles.
 Mrs. Beal assists new and current DPT-P students and faculty, and specializes in adult and distance education.
 She serves as both adjunct faculty and the assistant director of DPT-P education and academic progress for the program.
 Additionally, she works in the University Writing Center as an ESL writing coach.